leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

 // Warnings were encountered during analysis:
 //
-// src/index.ts:571:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @public, but its signature references "EndpointFrom" which is marked as @internal
+// src/index.ts:614:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @public, but its signature references "SetupDataFrom" which is marked as @internal
-// src/index.ts:575:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @public, but its signature references "EndpointFrom" which is marked as @internal
+// src/index.ts:618:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @public, but its signature references "SetupDataFrom" which is marked as @internal
-// src/index.ts:660:43 - (ae-incompatible-release-tags) The symbol "privateKey" is marked as @public, but its signature references "WireguardKey" which is marked as @internal
+// src/index.ts:705:43 - (ae-incompatible-release-tags) The symbol "privateKey" is marked as @public, but its signature references "WireguardKey" which is marked as @internal
-// src/index.ts:660:69 - (ae-incompatible-release-tags) The symbol "publicKey" is marked as @public, but its signature references "WireguardKey" which is marked as @internal
+// src/index.ts:705:69 - (ae-incompatible-release-tags) The symbol "publicKey" is marked as @public, but its signature references "WireguardKey" which is marked as @internal

 // (No @packageDocumentation comment for this package)